Scholarships and awards are one way to pay for college. Unlike loans, scholarships and awards do not have to be repaid.

-All first-year and transfer students who are accepted for admission at William Peace University will be considered for merit-based scholarships and grants.
-These scholarships are renewable through a four-year period, provided that the student maintains a designated minimum grade point average.
+All first-year and transfer students who are accepted for admission at William Peace University will be considered for merit-based scholarships and grants — without further action required.* These scholarships are renewable each year if you maintain a designated minimum grade point average.

 Adult and professional students (School of Professional Studies) are not eligible for institutional aid.

 *Except for the Honors Scholarship, which requires additional application materials.

 In addition to the WPU Merit Scholarships, you may qualify for additional WPU scholarship or grant funding.

 - Wake Tech Transfer ScholarshipThe William Peace Pathways scholarship is specific to transfer students from Wake Tech Community College and who have earned their Associated degree from WTCC.
 Students must have maintained a GPA of 3.0 or higher to be eligible.
 This scholarship is renewable each year pending good academic standing.
 Nearly all graduates from WTCC who transfer to WPU receive some form of merit-based scholarship and are consistently high achievers during their Pacer experience.
 Students earning an AA/AS from Wake Tech Community College will be considered for this award after applying to WPU and upon completion of the FAFSA.